 Enabling schools as learning communities that are oriented towards lifelong learning

-As a parent, you strive for the best possible outcomes for your children.
+As part of the parents community, you strive for the best possible outcomes for your children.
 You want your children to to grow and develop, to learn and to thrive, to become independent and contributing citizens in society.
 There is strong research evidence that shows that when schools and families work together, children do better, stay in school longer, are more engaged with their schoolwork, go to school more regularly, behave better, and have better social skills.

 You recognise the important distinction between parent involvement in schooling and parent engagement in learning.
 You are happy to be fully involved in school activities as these have an important community and social function, but you see the key to facilitating positive change in your child’s education development as your active engagement, as a parent, in learning outcomes in the home.